mathewgomas-alfred/mathewgomas.io/reference_manual/tools/colorize_mask.rst

        :width: 800
        :align: center

-       From left to right: an example with big black shadows on an object but no edge detection, the same example without the edit strokes enabled.
-Then the same example with edge detection enabled and set to 2px, and that same example with out edit strokes enabled.
+       From left to right: an example with big black shadows on an object but no edge detection, the same example without the edit key strokes enabled.
+Then the same example with edge detection enabled and set to 2px, and that same example without edit key strokes enabled.

 Gap close hint
     While the algorithm is pretty good against gaps in contours, this will improve the gap recognition.
 The higher this value is, the bigger the gaps it will try to close, but a too high value can lead to other errors.
 Note how the prefiltered line art (that's the blurry haze) affects the color patches.